phc-s/especivia/GUIDE.md

 ## Proposed Privacy Policy

 Especivia app values your data, we will never sell your data to advertisers and third party apps, Especivia share only with partners that let the app work.
 If changes happen in this section, Especivia will properly notify the updates.
 The data you provide can also vary depending from your jurisdiction.
+Your data may be accessed by authorities if needed for any kind of justified investigation.

 Since the project is conceptual, we are not addressing the collected data, but when needed, a list will be right there to show transparency in how we handle your valorous data!